 Harvard's degree program in Computational Science and Engineering (CSE) is an intensive year of coursework leading to the Master of Science.

 The one-year SM program, developed by the Institute for Applied Computational Science (IACS) and hosted at the School of Engineering and Applied Sciences (SEAS), provides rigorous training in the mathematical and computing foundations of CSE.
 Independent research projects and elective courses focusing on the application of computation to one or more domains complement the foundational coursework.

-IACS hosted an on-campus information session for prospective students on Friday, November 3, 2017.
+IACS hosted an on-campus information session for prospective students.
 Watch the video of the program overview presentation here.

 (NOTE: the CSE degree requirements have changed slightly since the Information Session on November 3.
 Please see the DEGREE REQUIREMENTS section below for updates.)